vantage-sh/docs.vantage.sh/docs/active_resources.md

 ## Kubernetes Active Resources

 A Kubernetes _managed workload_ is a higher-level abstraction than a pod that automatically manages pod objects on your behalf.
-Vantage currently supports Deployments, StatefulSets, DaemonSets, Jobs, CronJobs, and ArgoCD Rollouts and syncs these as active resources in your account.
-When available, pods will be grouped by controller, and you can see and filter on the following metadata:
+Vantage currently supports Deployments, StatefulSets, DaemonSets, Jobs, CronJobs, and ArgoCD Rollouts and syncs these managed worklods as active resources in your account.
+When available, pods are grouped by controller, and you can view and filter on the following metadata:

-- Controller Name
+- Controller name
-- Controller Type
+- Controller type
 - Cluster
 - Namespace
-- Controller Labels
+- Controller labels

 ## Other Available Active Resources